Optimizing with Nuxt Image

 Results

-Refactoring Ogre Cave over the weekend to use Nuxt Image, not only simplified my code it also cleaned up my directory of all the manually generated images.
+Refactoring the Ogre Cave over a weekend not only simplified my code — it also cleaned up my image directory of all the manually generated variants.

-As an added bonus, the latest result of PageSpeed Insight came with some unexpected but very much welcome significant gain in Ogre Cave's Performance.
+And as a bonus, the latest PageSpeed Insights run showed some unexpected but very welcome improvements in Ogre Cave's performance.